Saskatchewan Marshals Service: History

 On November 3, 2022, it was announced through a throne speech that the Saskatchewan Marshals Service will be established.
 By November 7, 2023, the Government of Saskatchewan announced new legislation would be passed in order to serve as the legal foundation for the existence of the SMS.
 The Police (Miscellaneous) Amendment Act, 2023, which amends The Police Act, 1990, specifically mentioned the SMS as a police service.
 The act received royal assent on March 19, 2024.
 In response to plans to create the SMS, then-Sakatchewan RCMP Assistant Commissioner Rhonda Blackmore said that the funds being allocated could be used to fund F Division's operations.

 On November 29, 2023, it was announced that Rob Cameron would head the SMS as its chief marshal.
 At the time of his appointment, Cameron was a deputy assistant minister of the Ministry of Corrections, Policing and Public Safety (MCPPS).
 The ministry said it had received 12 applicants from across Canada for the position.
 On June 21, 2024, the SMS recruited Richard Lowen, formerly with the Winnipeg and Estevan Police Services, as the service's Deputy Chief Marshal.
 The service's insignia was also unveiled.

 In March 2025, it was announced that the service's first regional headquarters will be established in the North Battleford region, led by Inspector Tim Garland.
 The headquarters will open in the fall of 2025 and serve as a base to eleven sworn officers, in addition to civilian support staff.
 It was also reported in the same month that the SMS will start working alongside the Weyburn Police Service.

 On May 30, 2025, the SMS reported that Phase 2 of its integration and operations process by working alongside officers of the Prince Albert Police Service (PAPS).
 The SMS reported that they will work with the PAPS in certain cases where sustained attention is required.
 Inspector Garland mentioned the importance of getting the public to know more about the SMS and the work that they'll do once they become fully operational.
 In June 2025, SMS Marshals were deployed in Saskatchewan in the midst of the 2025 Canadian wildfires to ensure evacuated towns were not targeted by looters.

 In the Saskatchewan provincial budget for 2025-2026, the 2025-26 Budget report stated that around CAD$4 million will be allocated to hire 50 more marshals for the SMS.
 Under Protection of Persons and Property, CAD$4 million was allocated to support implementation of the service.

+On February 12, 2026, the SMS has reportedly made plans to expand the service by recruiting more Marshals from experienced officers from other police forces or fresh recruits.
+13 Marshals are at the SMS' Prince Albert headquarters with four stationed at the North Battleford satellite office.